ethereum/ethereum-org-website/public/content/contributing/index.md

 ### How to claim
 1. Join our [Discord server](https://discord.gg/ethereum-org).
-2. Paste a link to your contribution in the `#🥇 | proof-of-contribution` channel
+2. Paste a link to your contribution in the `#🥇 | proof-of-contribution` channel.
 3. Wait for a member of our team to send you a link to your OAT.
 4. Claim your OAT!